python-cmd2/cmd2/docs/unfreefeatures.rst

     (the default value) poutput(), pfeedback(), and ppaged() do not strip any ANSI escape sequences when the output is a terminal, but if the output is a pipe or a file the escape sequences are stripped.
-If you want colorized output you must add ANSI escape sequences, preferably using some python color library like `plumbum.colors`, `colorama`, `blessings`, or `termcolor`.
+If you want colorized output you must add ANSI escape sequences using either cmd2's internal ansi module or another color library such as `plumbum.colors`, `colorama`, or `colored`.

 Always
     poutput(), pfeedback(), and ppaged() never strip ANSI escape sequences, regardless of the output destination

+Colored and otherwise styled output can be generated using the `ansi.style()` function:

+.. automethod:: cmd2.ansi.style

 .. _quiet: